 Cotton underwear can help wick away moisture and keep your testicles more comfortable.
 Boxers with a little more room may also help keep things drier.

-If excessive testicular sweating is interfering with your day-to-day life, talk to your doctor.
+If excessive scrotal sweating is interfering with your day-to-day life, talk to your doctor.
 The culprit of your excessive sweating may be an underlying health condition that needs treatment.
 Your doctor can help you get relief with a prescription, an antiperspirant, or a lifestyle change.